RastreatorTeam/rastreator/README.md

 A query file has a different internal structure depending on the targeted query sub-mode (raw, test, default):

 - raw: the query file is a regular text file with one or more Cypher statements, one per line.
-- test: the query file is a YAML file that contains required (name and statement-table) and optional (statement-count, statement-graph) metadata.
+- test: the query file is a YAML file that contains required (name and statement-main) and optional (statement-count, statement-graph) metadata.
 - default: the query file is a YAML file that contains required and optional metadata.

 Next, we will describe the required and optional metadata for a valid query file, required by default in audit/pat modes and candidate to be added to the collection of query files.